-People are conditioned to believe that a little bit of cardio will somehow stop all kinds of muscles gains.
-Many muscle worshipers share the mindset that doing cardio is beneath them and only stupid and delusional individuals dedicate time to the treadmills.
-While there is quite a lot of truth to this prejudice, it’s not the activity that should be blamed, but rather the false understanding and improper application.
+Many muscle worshipers treat cardio as an activity for stupid and delusional individuals.
+While there is some truth to this prejudice, it’s not the activity that should be blamed but rather the false understanding and improper application.

 When does cardio kill muscle and strength gains?

-The popular Russian powerlifter Andrey Malanichev is known to run 8 – 10 km on Sunday.
-Later on he removes the running when a powerlifting meet approaches.
-He is one of the strongest men in the world, and it doesn’t look like running prevents him from being even stronger.
-At the same time there are “bodybuilding brahs” that are afraid to get even close to a cardio machine.
+The Russian powerlifter Andrey Malanichev runs 8-10km on Sunday and stops only when a powerlifting meet approaches.
+He is one of the strongest men in the world, and it doesn’t look like running hurts him.
+Meanwhile, there are “bodybuilding brahs” afraid to get even close to a cardio machine.

-It may surprise some of you but cardio can build muscle.
-High intensity cardio such as sprinting can stimulate growth of the fast twitch fibers.
-That’s why sprinters have well developed musculature, even though their sport could be considered “cardio”.
-If you are looking for a posterior chain exercises, sprinting is one of the better choices.
+It may surprise some of you, but cardio can build muscle.
+High-intensity cardio such as sprinting stimulates the fast twitch fibers.
+That’s why sprinters have well-developed musculatures, even though their sport could be considered “cardio”.
+If you are looking for a posterior chain exercise, sprinting is one of the better choices.
 Sprinting, especially uphill, hits the hamstrings pretty hard.

-One of the arguments against cardio is that it takes away calories that could be used towards the construction of muscle cells.
+One of the arguments against cardio is that it burns precious calories needed for muscle construction.
 Nothing could be further from the truth.

-Technically, there is absolutely zero need for you to do cardio, if your only goal is to build muscle and lose fat.
+Technically, there is zero need to do cardio if your only goal is to build muscle and lose fat.
 That can be achieved through diet and general weightlifting.
-Saying that cardio speeds up the process would be incorrect.

-Cardio is not a miracle.
-You can maintain great shape and health without ever dedicating time to it.
-However, it can also be added to your routine with minimal to no negative impact on your ability to build muscle and gain strength.
-If you feel good when doing cardio, there is no need to avoid it in order to make the so-called gurus happy.
+Cardio can be added to your routine without a negative impact on your ability to build muscle and gain strength.
+If you feel good when you do cardio, there is no need to avoid it just to make the so-called gurus happy.